Chaotic and Thermal Aspects in the Highly Excited String S-Matrix: Context

 \item {\it What does $\vev{HTH'}$ reveal with respect to the off-diagonal terms under coarse-graining?} In \S\ref{subsec:HHT-chaos-eth} we focus on the off-diagonal piece of Eq.\eqref{eq:eth}.
 We consider normalized $\ket{HES}$ states and evaluate the amplitude by summing over all degenerate states at different levels.
 This implements the {\em coarse-graining} whose absolute value we compare with ETH.
-Our amplitudes are dependent on the kinematic scattering angle $\chi$.
-We get rid of this dependence by considering a final averaging over $\chi$.
-We then extract the factor $f_O(\omega)$ by taking into account the entropic suppression.
-This is numerically investigated for several cases, and we observe that: $f_O(\omega)$ indeed approaches (as $N$ increases) the lower bound $\exp\left( - \beta |\omega|/ 4 \right)$.
-The bound is satisfied with $\beta$ given by the expected black hole temperature at the correspondence point, which in our units is the number 17.7715.
+We extract the factor $f_O(\omega)$ for different values of the scattering angle $\chi$, by taking into account the entropic suppression.
+This is numerically investigated for several cases, and we observe that $f_O(\omega)$ indeed approaches a finite value as $\omega \rightarrow 0$.
+For data obtained near $\chi \approx \pi/2$ we also find a region where $f_O(\omega)$ exponentially decays with $\omega$.